Sport Aviation Specialties

 • The aircraft must fall into one of the following classifications.

 • Aircraft built from a kit produced by an S-LSA manufacturer and assembled in accordance with the manufacturer's instructions.
 Note that the 51% rule does not apply to such kits.
+If your aircraft falls into this classification, please phone or email us for instructions.

 Register the Aircraft (Back)